 “Their stories became my story: a teacher turned advocate, turned marketing/communications executive,” Norris says.
 “Now as the managing partner of Princeton Strategic Communications, I lead a talented team of professionals that tells the stories of consequential companies and causes.”

-Before starting Princeton Strategic Communications, I was appointed by the NJ State Board of Education to open a Family and Community Relations Office, directing constituent responses and community outreach, while forging stakeholder partnerships in support of an ambitious education reform effort.
+Prior to PSC, the Jersey Shore native was tasked by the state Board of Education to open its Family and Community Relations Office.
+There, he directed community outreach while forging stakeholder partnerships in support of an ambitious education-reform effort.

 For years Norris told stories of his beloved Jersey Shore, including those of Wildwood and Cape May.
 He helped clients win the Brass Ring Award from the International Association of Amusement Parks and Attractions, the N.J.
 Governor’s Tourism Award in 2010 and the Hospitality Sales and Marketing Association International Award for website redesign.

 Before Clark became vice president at New York-based Magnet Communications, serving clients such as IBM and the Thomson Corporation, Norris was recruited by Ross Perot as an IT marketing executive after helping the businessman organize a two million member national advocacy campaign.

 While earning a master’s degree in religion and philosophy at the University of Pennsylvania, he taught college courses and developed continuing-education programs in Cape May.
 Among them: the Art Kane Photo Workshops and the Cape May Music Festival.